IATI/iati-publisher-docs/docs/account.rst

 How you sign up to IATI Publisher depends on whether your organisation has previously registered with IATI or not.
 You can find a list of organisations that have already registered and published data on the `IATI Registry <https://iatiregistry.org/publisher/>`_.

-If you have never registered with IATI, follow the instructions below for Option A: My organisation is new to IATI.
-Otherwise, see `Option B: My organisation has registered with IATI </en/1/account/#option-b-my-organisation-has-registered-with-iati>`_.
+If you have never registered with IATI, follow the instructions below for 'Option A: My organisation is new to IATI'.
+Otherwise, jump to `Option B: My organisation has registered with IATI <https://docs.publisher.iatistandard.org/en/latest/account/#option-b-my-organisation-has-registered-with-iati>`_.

 Option A: My organisation is new to IATI
 ----------------------------------------